-There has been an increase in the number of English language news media articles for all weather hazards from 2017 to 2022, amounting to more than 142 million articles over the 5 years.
+There has been an increase in the number of English language news media articles for all weather hazards from 2017 to 2022.
 In 2021, 28.1 million articles are about storms, whereas 169,000 articles are about heat waves (Figure 1).
 Of interest, only 0.7% of all news articles mentioned climate change and the weather hazard together.
 The results for number of articles mirror those for overall news articles written.